-The detailed cause has been pointed by a Microsoft engineer where he mentions that the problem is known with .41 which results in transferring data at an outstanding slow rate with particular access point generated when you access the network.
-The problem is especially concerned to the MAC layer aggregation (A-MSDU over A-MPDU) and just affects a little subset of access points.
+The detailed cause has been pointed by a Microsoft engineer where he mentions that the problem is known with .41 which results in transferring data at an outstanding slow rate with a particular access point generated when you access the network.
+The problem is especially concerned with the MAC layer aggregation (A-MSDU over A-MPDU) and just affects a little subset of access points.
 A future update will bring a fix for this but for the time being, this registry tweak will subside the issue.

 How to Fix Sluggish WiFi Connections in Surface Pro 4

 - Get the Run window with the assistance of Winkey and R to type regedit in the area provided for the text.